SleeplessOne1917/lemmy-bot/README.md

 - `getComment(options: GetComment)`: Retrieve a comment.
 Accepts an object with the following properties:
   - `id` number
   - `postId` number
+- `getParentOfComment(form: Comment)`: Retrieves the parent of a comment.
+Accepts a comment object, which is returned from handlers that deal with comments (e.g. comment handler, mention handler, reply handler, etc.).
+Returns an object with the following properties:
+  - `type` "post" or "comment"
+  - `data` PostView | CommentView

 #### Regular account